 Welcome to dharma running!

-Dharma Running is a collaborative coaching model that integrates elements of Buddhist meditation practice with your natural running ability in order to help you run healthier, longer, and hopefully faster (some things cannot be guaranteed!).
+Dharma Running is a Buddhist-based collaborative coaching model that integrates elements of Buddhist meditation practice with your natural running ability in order to help you run healthier, longer, and hopefully faster (some things cannot be guaranteed!).
 In addition to traditional coaching, we will teach you ways to cultivate mindfulness before and during your runs, so that you can tap into the natural benefits of being more mindful, both while running and throughout your daily life.
 These benefits can include:

 - Heightened awareness of your body, leading to fewer injuries

 - Resilience in the face of adversity - the will to keep running when you don't want to